 In 2016 Westminster City Council and partners were successful in obtaining funding from the Mayor of London’s Air Quality Fund to create a Low Emission Neighbourhood (LEN) in Marylebone.
 This includes a whole range of green innovations that will help deliver cleaner air and a greener city.

 The creation of the LEN provides us with an opportunity to test new parking-related initiatives in a controlled and measurable way, thereby informing any decision to roll these out on a city-wide basis.

-From 26 June 2017, a 50% surcharge has applied to pre-2015 diesel vehicles paying to park in parking zone F (Marylebone, Hyde Park and Fitzrovia).
-The hourly charge for pre-2015 diesel vehicles is £7.35.
-All other vehicles continue to be charged £4.90 per hour.
+From 26 June 2017, up to a 50% surcharge has applied to pre-2015 diesel vehicles paying to park in parking zone F (Marylebone, Hyde Park and Fitzrovia).
 If your vehicle is a pre-2015 diesel vehicle, the surcharge is added automatically at the point of purchase of your parking time.
 The scheme has subsequently been rolled out city-wide from August 2019.

 Marylebone is situated among some of London’s most polluted roads and the area as a whole suffers from some of the highest levels of air pollution in Europe.
-The 50% surcharge level has been proposed to deter the heaviest polluting vehicles from parking in the zone.
+The surcharge level was proposed to deter the heaviest polluting vehicles from parking in the zone.

 Further information can be found in the Parking-Related Low Emission Neighbourhood Initiatives Cabinet Member report.